My heritage is mostly Irish. Researching traditional Irish clothing is a way for me to explore my family's history.

 To learn more about the Moy Gown, check out Kass McGann's page.
 She was in close contact with the National Museum of Ireland regarding the garment and created a reconstruction using her own photos and measurements of the original.

 Moy Gown Sewing Pattern - Create Your Own Reproduction

-Typical Irish shoes from the Early Medieval Period onward looked like a simplified version of the Irish dance shoes pictured on the right.
+Typical Irish shoes from the Early Medieval Period onward looked like a simplified version of the Irish dance shoes pictured above.
 They were made of leather with an adjustable leather lace (which had to be replaced often) holding them closed.

 How do we know what the shoes looked like?
 Much like the Moy Gown, surviving examples have been found in Irish bogs, like the discovery of the Coolatoor Bog Shoe linked below.

 The Coolatoor Bog Shoe

 - An Early Medieval Shoe from Co.
 Westmeath

 Early Medieval shoe discovered in the 1950s by turf-cutters working at Coolatoor Bog in County Westmeath.

 We can also gain information on Irish-style clothing from paintings and other forms of artwork.
 The Image of Irelande, with a Discoverie of Woodkarne is an excellent example.

 The book itself was concerned with defending the English right to conquer and rule Ireland, but the woodcut illustrations and text descriptions provide historically useful information on Irish culture (including apparel) despite the anti-Irish political message and negative commentary on Irish customs.